svenjacobs/svenjacobs/README.md

 I either work from home which is located in the beautiful [Westerwald](https://en.wikipedia.org/wiki/Westerwald) or – when in the office – in [Cologne](https://en.wikipedia.org/wiki/Cologne).

 For contact information see my [personal website](https://svenjacobs.com).

+## Sponsoring

+If you find my work useful, you can [sponsor me](https://github.com/sponsors/svenjacobs) to help support ongoing maintenance and future improvements.

+Please note: Sponsorship is a voluntary way to say "thanks" and help fund open-source work. **A fixed or recurring sponsorship does not guarantee any prioritization** of bug fixes, feature requests, support, consultancy, code reviews, private help, or any other work.
+I'll continue to triage and work on issues and pull requests based on my available time, impact, and project goals.